MOQA (Measurements, Outcomes, and Quality Assessment) is a

 tools to collect data at any time, but only data for activities

 between January 1, 2019 and June 30, 2019 will be included in the

 pilot MOQA SP and SDR reports.
-We plan to conduct a robust,
+We are also conducting a robust,

 statewide MOQA SP and SDR data collection in FY 2019-20.